Bubba Thompson Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 12th in MLB with a collective nine strikeouts per nine innings.
+- The Angels pitching staff is 12th in the league with a collective nine strikeouts per nine innings.

-- The Angels' 3.92 team ERA ranks 11th across all MLB pitching staffs.
+- The Angels have the 11th-ranked team ERA among all league pitching staffs (3.85).

-- Anderson makes the start for the Angels, his sixth of the season.
-He is 1-0 with a 5.74 ERA and 18 strikeouts in 26 2/3 innings pitched.
+- The Angels will send Detmers (0-2) to the mound for his sixth start of the season.
+He is 0-2 with a 4.85 ERA and 31 strikeouts in 26 2/3 innings pitched.

-- In his most recent time out on Saturday, April 29, the left-hander tossed 6 2/3 innings against the Milwaukee Brewers, giving up one earned run while surrendering five hits.
+- In his most recent time out on Saturday, the lefty tossed 4 1/3 innings against the Milwaukee Brewers, allowing four earned runs while surrendering four hits.

-- In five games this season, the 33-year-old has put up a 5.74 ERA and 6.1 strikeouts per nine innings, while giving up a batting average of .290 to opposing hitters.
+- The 23-year-old has an ERA of 4.85, with 10.7 strikeouts per nine innings, in five games this season.
+Opponents are batting .255 against him.

 © 2023 Data Skrive.
 All rights reserved.